alttch/bma-info/eva4/include/alarms.rst

 When deployed, the above payload creates an alarm with assigned :ref:`eva4_lvar` *lvar:alarm/default/NODE_NAME/20/test/AL001*.
 After creation, the majority operations are handled by providing lvar OID.

+If a description is defined, it is placed into meta/description field of the item.

 .. warning::